tokend/knowledge-base/architecture.md

 Min number of instances: 1;
 Recommended number of instances: 2;
 RateSync is module which pulls exchange rates data from External Systems (Poloniex, CoinmarketCap, etc.).
-Finds consens between providers on current exchange rate and using multisignature sends exchange rates to core of Suntri.
+Finds consens between providers on current exchange rate and using multisignature sends exchange rates to core of the system.
 Does not require any additional store; No publically available entry points.

 ## API Cluster